Bears-R-Us/arkouda-contrib/arkouda-docker/README.md

 ## Background

-The arkouda-udp-server image delivers as GASNET udp configuration that enables deployment of multi-locale Arkouda across 1..n machines that communicate via GASNET/udp.
+The arkouda-udp-server image delivers a GASNET udp configuration that enables deployment of multi-locale Arkouda across 1..n machines that communicate via GASNET/udp.

 ## Building arkouda-udp-server